 The researchers used the average distance between the ball and the center of the hole as a measure of putting accuracy (“mean radial error”).
 And as you might expect, there were some interesting differences between the groups’ performances.

 The control group, which practiced without any pressure, performed significantly worse in the competition.
-Their mean radial error for the last 50 practice putts was 342.21, while their MRE for the putting competition was 466.20 (where lower scores means better performance).
+Their mean radial error for the last 50 practice putts was 342.21, while their MRE for the putting competition was way worse – 466.20 (lower scores = better performance).

-The anxiety-control and control-anxiety groups, which did half of their practice with pressure and half of their practice with no pressure, were significantly more “pressure-proof” than the control group.
-They performed about the same under pressure as they did during practice – 341.88 (practice) vs. 335.93 (competition) for anxiety-control and 323.57 (practice) vs. 302.09 (competition) for control-anxiety.
+The anxiety-control and control-anxiety groups, which did half of their practice with pressure and half of their practice with no pressure, were significantly more “pressure-proof” than the control group and performed as well under pressure as they did in their practice reps.

 And then there’s the anxiety group, that practiced with a bit of pressure thrown in for the entirety of their practice.
-They were the most resistant to performance pressure, and actually performed significantly better in the competition than they did in practice – 300.89 (competition) vs. 425.88 (practice).
+They were the most resistant to performance pressure, and actually performed significantly better in the competition (300.89) than they did in practice (425.88).

 So what are we to make of this?